How to add digital signatures to PDFs using Laravel

 Adding a digital signature to a PDF using Nutrient

-Nutrient requires an X.509 certificate and a private key pair for adding a digital signature to a PDF document.
-Follow the steps below to do this.
+Nutrient requires an X.509 certificate(opens in a new tab) and a private key pair for adding a digital signature to a PDF document.
+Follow the steps below.

 Step 1 — Generating a self-signed certificate and private key